particle-iot/docs/src/content/reference/device-os/firmware.md

 {{since when="0.6.0"}}

 It is possible for the application to allocate its own buffers for `Serial` (USB serial) and `USBSerial1` by implementing `acquireSerialBuffer` and `acquireUSBSerial1Buffer` functions.
 Minimum receive buffer size is 65 bytes.

+This is not available for hardware UART ports like `Serial1`, `Serial2`, etc..
+If you are getting hardware serial buffer overruns, the [Serial Buffer Library](https://github.com/rickkas7/SerialBufferRK) may be helpful.

 {{/if}} {{!-- has-usb-serial1 --}}